wso2/docs-is/en/identity-server/next/docs/guides/users/user-stores/primary-user-store/configure-a-read-only-ldap-user-store.md

       - `http://wso2.org/claims/modified`

     Refer to the [Update Attributes]({{base_path}}/guides/users/attributes/manage-attributes/#update-attributes)
     to learn more on updating attribute mappings.
+For `created` and `modified` claims, it is recommended to use the `createTimestamp` and `modifyTimestamp` operational attributes.

     !!!
 Warning
         If you have more than one tenant, you need to change the claim mappings for each tenant before adding the